msholty-fd/gainesville-dev-academy/README.md

 # gainesville-dev-academy
-Let's learn how to use git!
+Let's learn _really_ how to use git!

-This is a change!
+This is another change!